emanmaali/IoTDeviceEvaluation/Models/README.md

 ## Code Folds

 ### 1. **Original Code**
 The following are the original implementations from prior research papers.
-They serve as the baseline for evaluation in this project:
+They serve as the baseline for evaluation in this project.
 - **[Ahmed22](https://github.com/dilawer11/iot-device-fingerprinting)**: [Analyzing the Feasibility and Generalizability of Fingerprinting Internet of Things Devices.](https://petsymposium.org/popets/2022/popets-2022-0057.php)

 ### 2. **Docker-Based Code**